-Some of you may recognise this as a grilled cheese sandwich, and to others, it's a cheese toastie.
+Some of you may recognise this as a vegan grilled cheese sandwich, and to others, it’s a vegan cheese toastie.
 Regardless of what you call it, we can all agree that it can be one of the most satisfying meals.
 Our vegan version is just as inviting, warming and delicious!
 What makes our vegan toastie a little more special is the zing from the sauerkraut.
 For this recipe, we used crunchy home-made red cabbage sauerkraut.
 If you can get your hands on the slightly thicker and crunchier stuff, we 100% recommend it.

 At first, it may seem like an unnecessary fuss to make vegan cheese from scratch.
 Believe us, it’s so much better than any vegan cheese you’ll find in the supermarket.
 It’s also not as complicated as you might think, although it has a few extra steps, they’re super simple and the results are worth it.

 I clearly remember as we both bit into our toasties, we both had that moment of simple happiness that only a cheese toast can evoke.
 Pure and comforting; vegan cheesy happiness at its finest!

 - 215 g butternut squash, chopped into cubes

 - 2 + 1/2 tsp cider vinegar

 - 1/2 tsp turmeric

 - 4 slices of bread, we used sourdough